On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: The Markov Chain Monte Carlo Method

-We simulate phase coexistence of an LJ fluid by the Monte Carlo method based on Gibbs-$NVT$ ensemble.
-The cutoff distance for the two boxes is fixed at 45\% (smaller than a half) of the relative box size.
-This box sizes are modified in each volume exchange trial move.
-One thousand particles are used in our simulation and the initial normalized density of the two boxes is $\rho_{\rm init}^*=0.3$ unless otherwise stated.
+We designed the MCMC code according to the above algorithm based on Gibbs-$NVT$ ensemble and ran the simulations for the phase-coexistence study of a L-J fluid on a Dell workstation (Dell T7500 running Ubuntu 12.04, Intel(R) processor Xeon(R) CPU X5650 @ 2.67GHz, RAM: 47GB).
+The cutoff distance for the two boxes is fixed at 45\% (smaller than a half) of the corresponding box size, which is modified after each accepted volume exchange trial move.
+One thousand particles are used in our simulations and the initial normalized density of the two boxes is $\rho_{\rm init}^*=0.3$, unless otherwise stated.

-In each cycle a trial move is applied.
-This trial move is selected randomly from three possible kinds.
-The probability for selecting the displacement trial move is 0.9, but it is 0.01 for volume exchange and 0.09 for particle swap.
-After a transitional period (about $L_{\rm init}=2\times10^7$ cycles for the current simulations), we sample the system every 50 cycles, that is, $d$=50.
+In each cycle, a trial move is applied.
+It is selected randomly out of three possible cases (displacement move, volume exchange, particle swap, see Fig.~\ref{fig:trialmove} ) that are assigned different probabilities.
+The probability for selecting the displacement trial move is 0.9, 0.01 for volume exchange and 0.09 for particle swap.
+After a transitional period (about $L_{\rm init}=2\times10^7$ cycles for the current simulations), we sample the system every $50$ cycles ($d=50$).

-The initial values of $\Delta s$ and $\Delta V$ are chosen to be 0.1 (see Fig.~\ref{fig:adjust,T=0.9}).
-In order to make the acceptance ratios of the related trial moves approach to user-defined values, the step sizes are modified according to an auto-adjusting algorithm (see the source code mentioned in the preface of~\cite{Frenkel2002}) using the collected information.
+The initial values of $\Delta s$ and $\Delta V$ are chosen to be $0.1$ (see Fig.~\ref{fig:adjust,T=0.9}).
+In order to have the acceptance ratios of the related trial moves be close to user-defined values, the step sizes are modified by an adaptive algorithm (see the source code mentioned in the preface of~\cite{Frenkel2002}) using the collected information.
 These step sizes are reset at the end of each $L_{\rm adjust}=5\times10^5$ cycles.
-The self-adjusting procedure utilized ensures that by the completion of the initial $L_{\rm init}$ cycles, the step sizes of the different trial moves are such that the acceptance ratios of those trial moves are approximately the predetermined value (0.5 in the current simulations).
-Once the first $L_{\rm init}$ steps are executed, the step sizes are kept fixed for the remaining of the computation.
-These fixed step sizes ensure that the following trial moves are symmetric.
-The reported average values are computed using $2^{23}$ correlated samples.
+The adaptive procedure used ensures that, by the completion of the initial $L_{\rm init}$ cycles, the step sizes of the different trial moves are such that the acceptance ratios of those trial moves are approximately equal to the predetermined value (e.g., 0.5 in the current simulations).
+Once the transitional $L_{\rm init}$ cycles are executed, the step sizes are kept fixed for the remainder of the simulation.
+Fixing the step sizes ensures the symmetry of the following trial moves.